 The conventional fuels retail set up of fuel, snacks and drinks is now becoming outdated.
 As countries move toward electric vehicles (EVs), for example, the service outlet of tomorrow will likely include a charging station.
 In Norway, EVs already make up 30 percent of all new car sales.
 As a result, the country is making changes to its fuels retail stations (with one company piloting new charging points capable of charging vehicle batteries in as little as ten minutes.1)

-But it will not be enough for fuelling stations to offer basic charging, as that might quickly become a basic commodity.
+But it will not be enough for fueling stations to offer basic charging, as that might quickly become a basic commodity.
 They also need to offer an enhanced customer experience.
-From partnerships with food retailers and restaurants to on-location fuel delivery while drivers shop or sleep, a fuelling station can no longer be secure in the knowledge that it is a destination for consumers.
+From partnerships with food retailers and restaurants to on-location fuel delivery while drivers shop or sleep, a fueling station can no longer be secure in the knowledge that it is a destination for consumers.

 Fortunately for fuels retailers, technology offers them some solutions for future customer experiences.
 For example, fuels companies can partner with other companies to implement application programming interfaces (APIs), which allow companies of all types to share and connect software, platforms and apps with each other.
 These new types of partnerships are unprecedented and could not have been imagined a few years ago.